Last Updated on

 Treatment for Teeth Grinding in Children

 - Children must deal with stress at school concerning studies and friendships.
-Find activities that put your child at ease, especially before they sleep as that’s when the grinding starts.
-You could start with having a heart-to-heart chat, setting up a nice hot water bath and finally reading them a bedtime story.
-Make this a routine, and it should help reduce the incidence of teeth grinding.
+Find activities that put your child at ease, especially before he sleeps as that’s when the grinding starts.
+You could start with having a heart-to-heart chat, setting up a nice hot water bath and finally reading him a bedtime story.
+Make this a routine, and it should help reduce teeth grinding.

 - Be involved in their life and try to figure out the source of anxiety.
-This means talking to your child, regularly attending PTA meetings and figuring out the cause of their problem.
+This means talking to your child, regularly attending PTA meetings and figuring out the cause of the problem.

 - Anxiety in children could be attributed to academics or relationships.
 If they have problems in academics, you can help them study subjects that they find difficult to tackle.
 If they have problems making new friends, you could organise play dates with the neighbouring kids.

-- If the pain caused due to teeth grinding is too much, you can apply a warm compress on your child’s cheek.
+- If the pain caused due to teeth grinding is too much, you can consult a specialist to get some relief.

 - Ear infections can cause children to grind their teeth to alleviate the pain.
-Give them medication such as Acetaminophen or ibuprofen so that the pain subsides.
-However, be sure to give the medicine at the required dosage and only if your child is over six months old.
+Give them medication for pain as per the doctor’s advice.

 - Yoga and meditation are used by people around the world to manage stress, and the same can be applied to your child.